p-harting/local-bar/README.md

 - Lato is utilized for the menu and body text.

 ## Project Rationale
-Local Bar, the establishment, inspired the development of this project with the goal of providing patrons and potential visitors with easy access to essential information about the venue and its offerings.
+Local Bar, the establishment, inspired the development of this project to provide patrons and potential visitors with easy access to essential information about the venue and its offerings.
 The key project goals and target audience include:

 ### Key Project Goals:
 - **Enhancing Visitor Experience:** The primary objective is to create a digital platform that mirrors the welcoming ambiance and convenience of the physical bar, offering patrons an engaging and informative online experience.